sstockard/sstockard.github.io/variants.md

 ## Background

 Deoxyribonucleic acid, more commonly known as DNA, is the blueprint for all life on Earth.
 DNA is found in cells and determines the characteristics that make every person unique.
 For simplicity, we can think of DNA as long strands of molecules called _bases_.
 There are four bases: G, T, C, and A. Normally, cells replicate and copy their DNA accurately.
 But sometimes there are mistakes.
-These mistakes are called _mutations_.
+These mistakes are called _mutations_ or _variants_.

 Some mutations are harmful and can cause diseases such as cancer.
 These are called _pathogenic mutations_.
 However, other mutations are harmless and have no negative effects.
 These are called _benign mutations_.
 It is now possible to recieve a DNA test from a doctor to screen for mutations that may impact health.
 Databases exist that classify mutations as pathogenic, benign, or unknown based on results of laboratory experiments.
 But do these databases agree?

-## Impacts

-**Clinical:** If a BRCA1 mutation is found during a genetic screening of a patient, patients are faced with anxiety and the decision to take preventative measures.
-For breast cancer, this could mean undergoing a masectamy to reduce the chances of developing a breast tumor.
-However, such consequences should only occur in the case of a pathogenic mutation.
-For this reason, it is important that databases that classify genomic mutations are accurate as possible.

-**Business:** The ability to merge, cross-validate, and visualize findings across datasets is a valuable tool in a business setting.

 ## The Dataset

-BRCA1 is a gene commonly mutated in cancer.
+BRCA1 is a gene commonly mutated in breast cancer.
 It is made up of many bases, so there are many opportunities for mutations.

 **4 BRCA1 mutant databases were explored:**